w1th0utnam3/undirected_graph/README.md

 `Key_edge` type.
 If you want to use your own id types (maybe you already have ids for the objects in your code) make sure to check the requirements some paragraphs below.

+Note: The header files require C++11 to compile.

 ## Features